 There is a treaty in place between Norway and the United States that reduces double taxation, as well as limited required tax withholding.

 Each spring, the tax authorities in Norway send taxpayers a tax return.
 The return must be completed and submitted before April 30th.
 The return includes information for the previous calendar year.

 The majority of people who work in Norway must be covered in the Norwegian National Insurance Scheme.
 Included are a medical plan and a pension.
 Employees must pay 7.8 percent of earnings into the plan.
 Self-employed individuals must pay 11%.

 There is an agreement in place between the United States and Norway that exempts US citizens from the requirement to contribute to the plan.

 There is a value added tax of 25% charged on most services and goods.
 Food is taxed at a lower rate of 15%.
-Hotel accommodations, cinema tickets, and transportation costs are taxed at 8%.
-Periodicals, entertainment costs other than cinema tickets, and health expenses are exempt.
+Certain cultural and sporting activities; transport services are taxed at 12%.
+Supply of raw fish is taxed at 11,1%.
+E-books are exempt.

 Questions About Norway Taxes?

 Contact us!
 We have an expert team to provide tax advice to expats, and give you all the information you need to know to file your United States expat tax return while living outside the country.